Roman Catholic

 Participant of Greater Poland Uprising — supported the insurgents in Kobylin and vicinity.

-After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, deported in 1941 from his parish by the Germans to German‐run General Governorate.
+After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, deported by the Germans in 1941 from his parish and from Germ.
+Reichsgau Wartheland (Eng.
+Wartha Country Reich's Realm) to German‐run Germ.
+Generalgouvernement (Eng.
+General Governorate).

 During Warsaw Uprising chaplain to the soldiers of resistance Home Army AK (part of the Polish Clandestine State).